 Cleaning the unit is made easy by a few smart features, and its clever design.

-Once all 6 trays and drip tray is removed, a quick wipe is all the unit requires and it is ready for storage until the next time you require it.
+- Once all 6 trays and the drip tray are removed, a quick wipe is all the unit requires and it is ready for storage until the next time you require it.
 This ease of use and cleaning really makes this one of the best food dehydrator units on the market at this price point.

 The Aroma Houseware Professional 6 Tray is designed so that it blows heat horizontally across the food.
 Using a fan, the heat is blown across the food so that no matter what tray the items to be dried are on, all are dried equally and at the same time.

-There is ample space between the shelves to allow the effective flow through while still maximising space in the unit, which is a testament to the design by Aroma.
+There is ample space between the shelves to allow the effective flow through while still maximizing space in the unit, which is a testament to the design by Aroma.